Need Help? Give us a call.

 In other words, small businesses really can’t get much use out of this card.
 The card is simply a line of credit—and although it shouldn’t be too hard to get approved for— if you’re spending on a business credit card, you might as well get something in return.

 If you tend to carry balances and are concerned about APR, the American Express Blue Business Plus might be a great pick for you.
-This business credit card carries the longest 0% intro APR out there right now at 15 months.
-So, you can go interest-free on any balance you carry that entire time.
-After the 15 months are over, a variable APR kicks in, depending on the prime market rate and creditworthiness, so make sure you check the terms and conditions.
+At 12 months, this business credit card carries one of the longest 0% intro APR periods on the market—meaning you can go interest-free on any balance you carry during that period.
+After the 12 months are over, a variable APR kicks in, depending on the prime market rate and your creditworthiness, so you’ll want to be sure to check the AMEX terms and conditions.

-Of course, you can use this card anywhere that accepts American Express cards and not just at Walmart.
+Furthermore, you can use this card anywhere that accepts American Express cards and not just at Walmart.
 So, that’s a definite benefit of this card—but you’ll also be earning rewards, too.
-For every dollar you spend, you’ll earn 1x in rewards points with no limit, and 2x rewards for up to $50,000 in purchases annually.
+For every dollar you spend, you’ll earn 2x rewards, up to $50,000 annually, after which, you’ll earn 1x rewards points on every dollar.

-You can redeem these rewards for nearly anything, including merchandise and travel—which could be a big boom to your business.
+You can redeem these rewards for nearly anything, including merchandise and travel—which could be particularly impactful for your business.
 Plus, there’s no annual fee on this card, so it’s certainly worth considering.

-The Spark Cash card is one of the simplest cash back rewards card available to business owners.
-You get unlimited 2% cash back on all purchases—each day, every day.
-Also, if you travel abroad, there no foreign transaction fees.
+The Spark Cash card is one of the simplest cash back rewards cards available to business owners.
+You get unlimited 2% cash back on all purchases—each day, every day with no cap.
+Also, if you travel abroad, there are no foreign transaction fees.

 Another perk of this business credit card is the generous welcome offer.
 If you spend $4,500 with the card within the first three months of opening your account, you’ll get a $500 one-time cash bonus.
 You also get free employee cards, meaning that you earn rewards on what they spend as well.

 This card has an annual fee of $95, but Capital One waves it for the first year.
-So, not only can you try out the card without risk, but if you get the signup bonus, the fee is covered for the next five years.
+Therefore, not only can you try out this card without risk, but if you qualify for the signup bonus, the fee is covered for the next five years.

 Browse Business Credit Cards